Datafly.js SDKOverview

 2. It captures page views, custom events, and user identity

-3. Events are batched and sent to your Ingestion Gateway endpoint
+3. Events are batched and sent to your Signal collection endpoint

-4. The server processes events through your configured pipelines
+4. Events are processed through your configured pipelines

-5. Delivery Workers send data server-to-server to each vendor’s API
+5. Signal delivers data server-to-server to each vendor’s API

 Size comparison